twknab/gear_list_MEVN/README.md

 - ✅ User Confirmation when deleting a Gear Item (no accidental deletions)
 - ✅ User Confirmation when deleting a Gear List (no accidental deletions)
+- ✅ About Page with Contact form for Feature Requests/Bug Reports/Etc

 > NOTE: All data is hard deleted, no soft deletions, no saving of data.
 It's gone when user says so.